Custom sessions and custom events

 A customer visits a retail store and orders a custom bike.
-Because it is a special order, the customer requests that the bike be delivered directly to his house.
+Because it is a special order, the customer requests delivery of the bike to his house.
 When the customer places the order, the shipment tracking system calls the Custom Events API and sends Predictive Engagement a custom event called "product_purchased" for a session of type "delivery".

-The API call includes a unique external Id for the session.
-When Predictive Engagement receives the API request, it automatically creates a new custom session and sets the event count to 1.
+The API call includes a unique external ID for the session.
+When Predictive Engagement receives the API request, it creates a custom session and sets the event count to one.
 For an example, see the API call for the first custom event.

 2: Dispatch delayed

-Unfortunately, one of the bike components is not available in the warehouse and delivery is delayed.
-The order entry system sends an email to the customer to notify them, and it also uses the CustomEvents API to send Predictive Engagement a second custom event in the session.
+Unfortunately, one of the bike components is not available in the warehouse, which delays.
+The order entry system sends a notification email to the customer, and it also uses the CustomEvents API to send Predictive Engagement a second custom event in the session.
 For an example, see the API call for the second custom event.

 3: In transit

-Eventually, the custom bike is complete and shipped.
+Eventually, the custom bike is complete and it ships.
 The shipment tracking system sends an "in transit" custom event to Genesys Predictive Engagement.

 4: Item deliveredThe bike is delivered, and the shipping tracking system sends a "delivered" custom event to Genesys Predictive Engagement.

 Custom session types

 Each custom session has a type.
 The session type is set in the API request when the first custom event in the session arrives.
 You cannot change this type.
 For more information about setting the session type through the API, see the Session types API in the Developer Center.

 The session type acts as a template that contains specific attributes that you define in the Session Library.
 All sessions of a given type share the same attributes.
 The attributes that you define for a given session type are visible to agents when they view any session of that type.